codielittle/2811ICT_assignment/README.md

 # 2811ICT Codie Little - s5075952
+## Github
+I used multiple branches in development to allow me to test new features without fear of breaking any other changes.
+I commited my changes frequently and merged these changes to Master when I was happy with the progress.
 ## Data
 I had two JSON files for storing data. 'authData.json' was used to store all the information about users.
 Each user object had a name, email, auth level and an array of groups that they are members of.